Installation & Setup

 Dependencies

+The component handles its own dependencies automatically.
 You don't need to install anything else manually.